UFAL-DSG/alex/alex/applications/PublicTransportInfoCS/DEPLOYMENT.rst

 - ``vhub_test_kaldi_nfs`` - default test version of our system deployed on our test extension, using KALDI ASR and logging to NFS

-Running the system without without the full UFAL access
+Running the system without the full UFAL access
 -------------------------------------------------------

 Users outside UFAL can run the system using the following commands: